Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

         namespace:"luigis_mansion", //The namespace of the mansion.
 Default = "luigis_mansion".
         id:"empty" //The ID of the mansion.
 Default = "empty".
     },
-    owner:X, //The GhostNr of the ghost that owns this projectile.
+    owner:[I;...], //The UUID of the entity that owns this projectile.
 A hit of miss will add the laugh or complain tag respectively to the owner. door:{ //Required for and used only by fake doors. model:{ //Required, the ID of the door model.
 See IDs in use for valid IDs. namespace:"luigis_mansion", //Required, the namespace of the door model.